 Segmentation.
 What is it and why does it matter?
 Before we get there, let’s talk about movies.

-Brian Lindamood, AVP of Marketing & Content Strategy, shared this example to begin the conversation during Questline’s webinar.
+Brian Lindamood, VP of Marketing & Content Strategy, shared this example to begin the conversation during Questline Digital’s webinar.
 “If we were to put up a poll asking all of us what our favorite movie is, I bet we would get 100 different answers.
 And that would be interesting, but not really that useful.”

 However, if we instead polled 100 people on their favorite movie genres, we might end up with a response like so:

 By polling genres, Lindamood explains, “We can see the trends, we can see the meaning in this seemingly random group of 100 people.
 That’s what customer segmentation is.
 By identifying the interests of your customers, by identifying their motivation and then organizing them into groups or segments, we can act on that information.”

 By definition, segmentation is the process of dividing something into parts or segments.
 As it relates to energy utilities, segmentation is a best-practice solution to maximize the impact of program promotions, eNewsletters and other communications.
 By utilizing segmentation strategies, your energy utility focuses on sending relevant messages to targeted groups based on the motivations and interests of your customers.

 During the webinar, we asked the audience to share their energy utility’s primary goal with segmentation.
 Responses showed that 36% wanted to increase customer engagement, followed by a tie of 24% to increase customer satisfaction and increase program conversions.